UMCai/pytorch-tutorial-ViT/README.md

 4. any good way to fine-tuning the model? which part to freeze, which part not, LoRA?

 ## 7. Next step
+1. monai tutorial 3D Unet reproduce!
-1. pytorch tutorial BERT reproduce!
+2. pytorch tutorial BERT reproduce!
-2. pytorch tutorial CLIP reproduce!
+3. pytorch tutorial CLIP reproduce!
+4. monai tutorial swin unetr reproduce!